alorbach/rsyslog/doc/source/configuration/modules/omotlp.rst

 .. warning::

-   The ``omotlp`` module is currently a skeleton implementation.
-It accepts configuration but does not yet forward messages.
-Additional phases will supply the HTTP/JSON and gRPC transports.
+   The current build streams each log record immediately via OTLP/HTTP JSON.
+   Advanced features such as batching, gzip compression, and configurable retry/backoff policies are still in progress.
+Plan capacity accordingly and keep action queues enabled so rsyslog can absorb collector outages.

 Overview
 --------

 ``omotlp`` prepares rsyslog for native :abbr:`OTLP (OpenTelemetry Log Protocol)` exports.
-The module introduces configuration hooks for the default OTLP HTTP endpoint, request path, protocol selection, and body template that will shape future transport integrations.
-The current build maps rsyslog metadata into an OTLP JSON document for debugging, but it still returns ``not yet implemented`` so production pipelines remain unaffected.
+The module currently supports the OTLP/HTTP JSON transport path: it maps rsyslog metadata into the canonical OTLP JSON structure, joins the configured endpoint and path, and posts each rendered payload via ``libcurl`` using ``application/json`` semantics.
+Subsequent phases will extend the module with batching, retry controls, optional compression, and the gRPC façade.

 Availability
 ------------